abhisc/DataverseWebResourceEditor/README.md

 - **Version Control Integration**: Add support for GitHub or other version control systems to track changes to web resources.
 - **Support for Other Resource Types**: Extend functionality to handle images, XML, and other resource types.
 - **Offline Editing**: Allow users to edit resources offline and sync changes once back online.
+- **Save and load from Local Copy**: Save the web resource to a local copy and load it back into the editor.

 ## Contributing